Lyracle’s mission is to engage with history through music and to illuminate our shared humanity.

 Please visit lyraclemusic.com for more information about Lyracle.
 Follow us on Facebook, Instagram, and Tik Tok @lyraclemusic

 We are proud to participate in Mass Cultural Council’s Card to Culture program, in collaboration with the Department of Transitional Assistance, the Women, Infants & Children (WIC) Nutrition Program, and the Massachusetts Health Connector, by broadening accessibility to cultural programming.
 EBT, WIC, and ConnectorCare cardholders can receive up to two free tickets to our events.
-See the complete list of participating organizations offering EBTWIC, and ConnectorCare discounts.
+See the complete list of participating organizations offering EBT, WIC, and ConnectorCare discounts.

 Artistic Directors

 Co-Artistic Director Ashley Mulcahy is a mezzo-soprano active as a solo and ensemble singer.
 Ashley has performed with a wide range of early music ensembles, including Bach Collegium Japan, Boston Early Music Festival, Handel and Haydn Society, Newberry Consort, Parthenia Viol Consort, Blue Hill Bach Festival, New York State Baroque, Pegasus Early Music, and Upper Valley Baroque.
-Ashley is graduate of the Voxtet Program at the Yale School of Music and Institute of Sacred Music, which provides four students each year a full scholarship to study early music, oratorio, and chamber music.
+Ashley is a graduate of the Voxtet Program at the Yale School of Music and Institute of Sacred Music, which provides four students each year a full scholarship to study early music, oratorio, and chamber music.
 At Yale, Ashley studied with James Taylor and had the opportunity to work with many internationally renowned conductors, including Nicholas McGegan, Masaaki Suzuki, David Hill, and Simon Carrington.
-Ashley is particuarly interested in opportunities that combine her interests in the arts and humanities, and she enjoys writing for Early Music America on a freelance basis.
+Ashley is particularly interested in opportunities that combine her interests in the arts and humanities, and she enjoys writing for Early Music America on a freelance basis.
 Ashley holds a BA in Italian Language & Literature and a BM in Vocal Performance from the University of Michigan, where she studied with Carmen Pelton.

 Co-Artistic Director James Perretta is a Boston-based viola da gambist who is active as a performer, arranger, and teacher.
 In addition to having performed with groups such as The Boston Camerata and Nota Bene, James is passionate about cross-genre collaborations and has twice participated in and performed at the Silkroad ensemble’s Global Musicians Workshop.
 As a teacher, James maintains a private studio at Powers Music School and has taught classes on improvisation and on arranging madrigals to accompany a solo voice at the Viola da Gamba Society of America Conclave.
 As an arranger, James particularly enjoys adapting music from video games to be played on the viol and exploring extended techniques on the instrument.
 He maintains a presence on TikTok (@gambajames) and YouTube (jamesperrettamusic).